Before you can begin properly configuring NixOS, you must learn various things, the most basic of which is the syntax of Nix.

 rather combined two single-argument functions.
 The first function takes

-then call the first function with the number 1
+then call the first function with the number 1, which gives us

 a function in return.
 We then call this returned function with the